albanobattistella/dictationbridge-docs/dictationBridge.md

 ### Dictating text

-If you want to dictate text, open a program such as Notepad and start dictating.
+If you want to dictate text, open a program such as Notepad and start speaking what you want written.
 For example, say, "start Notepad", then once Notepad opens, say, "Testing comma, one comma, two comma, three".
 The screen reader should say, "Testing, one, two, three".

 #### Entering punctuation and starting new lines

-You may have noticed that the dictation text above includes the word "comma".
+You may have noticed that the example  text above includes the word "comma".
 This is necessary so you can enter punctuations such as commas, full stops, parentheses and so on.
 For example, if you want to insert a period (.), say, "full stop" or "period".
-When you want to start a new paragraph, say, "new line" or "new paragraph", and the appropriate paragraph marker will be inserted into the document.
+When you want to start a new paragraph, say, "new paragraph", and the appropriate paragraph marker will be inserted into the document.

-### Correct that

-Sometimes, you may not get the exact text as shown above when dictating for the first time.
+Note:
+The words that you say to insert punctuations into your document very by region.
+If you use British English, the you are more likely to use the word "full stop" to insert a period symbol.
+However, if you have US English set as a language, then you are more likely to say "period" to insert the period punctuation mark.
+### Correcting mis recognized text

+Sometimes,  the speech-recognition program may make a mistake and recognize what you have said incorrectly.
 If you do spot mistakes, move the cursor to the mistake, then say, "correct that".
 A list of suggestions will appear, and listen to the suggestions carefully.
 Say the number that corresponds to the intended word, then confirm your selection (typically by saying, "OK").
 The word will be corrected.

 ### Click something